top of page

 Supplementation Tips

 Supplementation is not meant to be a complete treatment method.
 The root word "supplement" means, something that completes or enhances something else when added to it.
-Supplementation with any of the aforementioned compounds should be seen as a way of enhancing or reinforcing natural regulation of cortisol hormones.
-They are meant to be a bolster for when our bodies are stuck with high cortisol concentrations that make it hard to regulate by normal means.
-Remember to always consult a licensed medical practitioner before introducing supplementation into your daily routine.
+Supplementation should be seen as a way of enhancing or reinforcing natural regulation of cortisol.
+It is meant to be a bolster for when our bodies are stuck with high cortisol concentrations that make it hard to regulate levels by alternative means.

 Conclusion